tonatona-project/tonatona/tonatona-email-sendmail/README.md

-# Tonatona
+# tonatona-email-sendmail

-A main module for Tonatona, pluggable meta web application framework.
+A module for TonaTona that gives the ability to send email using `sendmail`.